 Sight Life uses “cookies” to give you a better website.

 The posting of personal information in a blog comment means your information is publicly accessible.
 Such information can be viewed online and collected by third parties.
 We are not responsible for the use of information by such third parties.
 We strongly recommend you avoid sharing any personal information that can be used to identify you (such as your name, age, address, name of employer).

-You can unsubscribe from CIB newsletter and enewsletters at any time.
-Just contact us or click on the ‘unsubscribe’ link in the email.
+You can unsubscribe from Sight Life’s newsletters and enewsletters at any time.
+Just contact us to be removed from the distribution list or click on the ‘unsubscribe’ link in the email.

-Accessing and updating your personal information held by CIB
+Accessing and updating your personal information held by Sight Life

 You can ask us what information we hold about you by contacting us.
 Please note that we may charge a fee of £10 to cover our admin costs.